videojs/video.js/docs/guides/webpack.md

 }
 ```

 Source maps that use the 'eval' tag are not compatible with webworkify, so this may need to be changed also.
-Source maps such as 'cheap-eval-module-source-map' can be changed to 'cheap-source-map' or anything else that fits your build without using 'eval' source maps.
+Source maps such as 'cheap-eval-module-source-map' should be changed to 'cheap-source-map' or anything else that fits your build without using 'eval' source maps.